Ishwarpatra/Vericlean-/README.md

 *   **Subjectivity:** "Clean" is subjective.
 One person's "clean" is another person's "missed spot."

 ## 🛡️ The Solution: Trust, But Verify
-VeriClean bridges the trust gap using a **Two-Factor Verification** protocol:
+Cleanvee bridges the trust gap using a **Two-Factor Verification** protocol:

 1.  **Proof of Presence (NFC):**
     *   Cleaners must tap a cryptographically secure NTAG213 sticker installed at the location.